daniel-sungwon-lee/rando/README.md

 * User can get a random quote by clicking button
 * User can get a random dad joke by clicking button
 * User can get a random activity by clicking button
+* User can get a random recipe by clicking button
 * User can add any data to their favorites/to-do list
 * User can view their favorites by category
 * User can delete any of their saved random data